PrincessUjay/kodecamp_promotional_task8/README.md

 After Terraform apply completes, note the public IP address of your EC2 instance from the output.
 * SSH into the EC2 instance using the public IP:

-      ssh -i ~/.ssh/id_rsa ubuntu@<EC2_PUBLIC_IP>
+      ssh -i ~/.ssh/id_rsa ubuntu@<EC2_INSTANCE_PUBLIC_IP>
-#### 4.2 Configure

-* Once logged in, ensure kubectl is configured to use the Minikube cluster:
+      # In this case the minikube cluster public IP

+N/B: If you don’t already have OpenSSH installed on your windows system, you can do this to avoid getting an error while connecting to ssh.
+You can either:
+* Use PowerShell to Install OpenSSH Client

+      * Open PowerShell as Administrator: Right-click on the Start button and select Windows Terminal (Admin) or PowerShell (Admin).
+      * Install OpenSSH Client: Run the following command to install the OpenSSH Client feature:

+            Add-WindowsCapability -Online -Name OpenSSH.Client~~~~0.0.1.0

+      * Verify Installation: Check if the installation was successful by running:

+      ssh -V

+Or

+* Use Windows Package Manager (winget): If you have Windows Package Manager (winget) installed, you can use it to install OpenSSH:

+      * Open Command Prompt or PowerShell: Run as Administrator.
+      * Install OpenSSH Client.
+Run:

+            winget install OpenSSH.Client

+These methods should help you install OpenSSH Client.

+#### 4.2: Once you ssh into your ec2-User ( for me ubuntu) successfully, Add Your User to the Docker Group by running this command while still logged in:

+      sudo usermod -aG docker $USER
+#### 4.3: Next, Apply the New Group Membership:
+You can either log out and log back in, or use the newgrp command to apply the changes immediately:

+      newgrp docker
+#### 4.4: Verify Docker Access:
+Check if you can run Docker commands without sudo:

+      docker info
+#### 4.5 start Minikube

       minikube start --driver=docker
+N/b you don’t need to specify the driver since you have already specified that in the install_minikube.sh file in terraform/modules/ec2_instance/scripts
+#### 4.6 Configure
+* Ensure kubectl is configured to use the Minikube cluster:

       kubectl config use-context minikube
 * Verify the Minikube cluster is running:

       kubectl get nodes

 ### Step 5: Automate Deployment with GitHub Actions
-#### 5.1 Update GitHub Actions Workflow
-* Ensure your GitHub Actions workflow file (deploy.yml) is correctly set up and committed.
+#### 5.1: Update GitHub Actions Workflow.
+Ensure your GitHub Actions workflow file (deploy.yml) is correctly set up and committed.
-* In your GitHub repository, navigate to "Settings" -> "Secrets and variables" -> "Actions".
+#### 5.2: In your GitHub repository, navigate to "Settings" -> "Secrets and variables" -> "Actions".
 * Add/verify these necessary secrets:

       DOCKER_USERNAME: Your Docker Hub username.
       DOCKER_PASSWORD: Your Docker Hub password.
       EC2_PUBLIC_IP: The public IP address of your EC2 instance.
       EC2_USER: The username for your EC2 instance (e.g., ubuntu).
       EC2_SSH_KEY: Your EC2 instance's private SSH key.
-* Add a .gitignore file
+#### 5.3: Add a .gitignore file

       touch .gitignore
 * Add the following content to it to enable it to ignore these large and confidential files